History of Pomerania (1933–1945): Operation Tannenberg

 Germans especially targeted Polish intellectual and national elites, primarily priests, teachers, lawyers, doctors, officers, land owners, state officials, members of political and social organisations, as well as anyone that could hinder the German plan to enslave the Polish nation (see Operation Tannenberg).

-The first pogroms were made by Wehrmacht units and Sipo Einsatzgruppen.
+The first pogroms were conducted by Wehrmacht units and Sipo and SD Einsatzgruppen.
 They arrested and executed political, social, and cultural activists as well as local government officials.
 Offices, institutions, and locations of Polish social and political organisations were penetrated.
 This action was codenamed Operation Tannenberg.
 Goals were the liquidation of intellectual elites, and destruction of Polish culture, institutions and organisations.
 Operational groups and Selbstschutz received orders to "politically cleanse the areas".
-The first arrests of Poles started after Wehrmacht arrived in Free City of Danzig (Gdańsk) on 1 September 1939.
-With the help of units from SA, SS, and local police Polish offices and institutions were taken over.
+The first arrests of Poles started after the Wehrmacht arrived in Danzig on 1 September 1939.
+With the help of units from SA, SS, and local police, Polish offices and institutions were taken over.
 Polish State Railways workers and custom officers were executed in Szymanków, Kałdów, or in their offices.

 Concentration camps for Polish intelligentsia and Jews were set up in the second half of September 1939 in Karolew and Radzim, located in Sępolno powiat.